telmas/Factory-Pattern-Example-in-Java/README.md

 What type of car would you like to order?
 (SM / SE / SP / LU): sp Sports Car (Ford: Mustang) was build with price: 7000.0$

+What type of car would you like to order?
+(SM / SE / SP / LU): se Sedan Car (Ford: Mondeo) was build with price: 5000.0$